April 1, 2023

 You justify their silent patience with “next cycle.”

-Or you do give them an increase, but only by 5%, despite the workload increasing by 50% year on year — literally doing half the work of another headcount (the poor performer).
+Or you do give them an increase, but only by 5%, despite the workload increasing by 50%.

 You call it “budget constraints” instead of admitting they deserve better.